sage-code/maj/README.md

 1. not a cryptic language;
 1. not a mystic language;
-1. not a perfect language;
+1. not an academic language;

 **Principles:**

 Basic principles for Maj construction:

-1. regular typing is using ISO Latin alphabet;
+1. Maj is using ISO Latin alphabet for regular typing;
-1. one letter do not represent anything else but itself;
-1. most letters represent a single sound (1:1);
-1. words and letters in words are oriented from left to right;
+1. Words and letters in words are oriented from left to right;
-1. words are separated between them by one dot;
-1. one proposition is terminated with ";","!" or "?";
+1. One proposition is terminated with ";","!" or "?";

 Rad more: [use cases](case.md)

 ## Alphabet

-Maj is using Latin alphabet, 26 letters:
+Mission of Maj alphabet is to maximize the number of sounds using Latin letters.

+**Print:***

 ```
 ---------------------------------------------------